outtime1/netify.github.io/SSWK5.md

 ## Problems I Faced:
 This week I struggled with the boxes that we were assigned to hack this week.
 I did my best in using the methods that I had previously known and also tried researching new methods
 ## Reflection on last week
-This week I have done my best to explain my actions as I ha
+This week I have done my best to explain my actions as I show how I have demonstrated the subject outlines for the week.
+I have continued attempting to resolve the criticism of a lack of relevant artifacts by making sure that there  are plenty of relevant artifacts for the week.

 ## How I have achieved the Subject Outcomes